band/bandstands/blogPlus/Maps and mapping.md

 I think in terms of the book _Thinking Fast and Slow_ where I see these mappings:
 -   Mind mapping is light-switch simple and fast for quick thoughts
 -   Concept mapping is slower, requires a bit more thinking
--   Topic mapping is slow, and really, should be glacially slow, what you do after you have assembled your thoughts through faster means
+-   Topic mapping is slow, and, really, should be glacially slow, what you do after you have assembled your thoughts through faster means

 My thoughts:
 - Mind-maps are outlines